Key Concepts

 Message

-A message is the data and metadata delivered to a subscription.
+A message is the data and attributes delivered to a subscription.

-- Messages are delivered at least once and may arrive out of order.
+- By default, messages are delivered at least once, regardless of order.

-(Duplicate messages will have the same message ID as the original.)
+(Duplicate messages share the same unique message ID as the original.)

 Topic